Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs: Code-Level Details

 \subsection{Code Design}

-\paragraph{Easy to use.} Our code can be either used an API to call the recurrent model-free RL class or a framework to tune the details in the class.
+\paragraph{Easy to use.} Our code can be used either as an API to call the recurrent model-free RL class or a framework to tune the details in the class.
 The recurrent model-free RL class takes the hyperparameters of RNN encoder type, shared or separate actor-critic architecture, and whether include previous observations, and/or actions, and/or rewards into the inputs, to generate different instances.
-The details of the hyperparameter tuning set is shown in Sec.~\ref{sec:setting}.
+The details of the hyperparameter tuning set are shown in Sec.~\ref{sec:setting}.

-\paragraph{Memory-efficient replay buffer for sequences.} Moreover, we design an efficient replay buffer for off-policy RL methods to cope with sequential inputs.
-Previous methods~\cite{zintgraf2019varibad,dorfman2020offline,han2019variational} mainly use \textit{three-dimensional} replay buffer to store sequential inputs, with the dimensions of \texttt{(num episodes, max episode length, observation dimension)}, taking observation storage as example.
-This kind of implementation becomes memory-inefficient if the actual episode length is far smaller than the max episode length~\cite{han2019variational}, which is common in locomotion tasks~\cite{coumans2016pybullet, schulman2017proximal}.
-Otherwise, it requires the ideal assumption that the episode has fixed length~\cite{zintgraf2019varibad,dorfman2020offline}.
+\paragraph{Memory-efficient replay buffer for sequence data.} Moreover, we design an efficient replay buffer for off-policy RL methods to cope with sequential inputs.
+Previous methods~\cite{han2019variational,yang2021recurrent} mainly use a \textit{three-dimensional} replay buffer to store sequential inputs, with the dimensions of \texttt{(num episodes, max episode length, observation dimension)}, taking observation storage as an example.
+This kind of implementation becomes memory-inefficient if the actual episode length is far smaller than the max episode length (\eg in VRM's occlusion benchmark, the shortest episode length can be 5, while the max episode length is 1000, which can cause 200x waste in RAM).
 Instead, we manage to implement a two-dimensional replay buffer of shape \texttt{(num transitions, observation dimension)} for observation storage, which also records the locations where each stored episode ends.
-In case of actual episodes that are shorter than provided sampled sequence length, the buffer can also generate \textit{masks} to indicate if the corresponding transitions are valid.
-This enables the policy to receive a batch of previous experiences in a tensor-like data structure when sampling from the replay buffer.
-To sum up, our replay buffer can support varying-length sequence inputs and subsequence sampling in a 2-dim manner.
+In case of actual episodes that are shorter than the provided context length, the buffer also generates \textit{on-the-fly masks} to indicate if the corresponding transitions are valid, so that we do not need to save zero-padded observations in the buffer.
+This enables the agent to receive a batch of previous experiences in a three-dimensional tensor of \texttt{(batch size, context length, observation dimension)} when sampling from the replay buffer.
+To sum up, our replay buffer can support varying-length sequence inputs and subsequence sampling without zero padding in the buffer.